NandaBahtiar/Contact-Book/README.md

     }
     ```
 * **Response:**
-    [cite_start]Returns a common response object with the status code, a success message, and the newly created contact's details.
+    Returns a common response object with the status code, a success message, and the newly created contact's details.

 ### Get All Contacts

 * **Endpoint:** `GET /contact`
-* [cite_start]**Description:** Retrieves a list of all contacts.
+* **Description:** Retrieves a list of all contacts.
 * **Response:**
-    [cite_start]Returns a common response object with the status code, a success message, and a list of all contacts.
+    Returns a common response object with the status code, a success message, and a list of all contacts.

 ### Get Contact by ID